 Whether you are hiring a new employee or promoting one from within your organization, there are things you must do to comply with government standards and regulations regarding recruitment.
 One of these requirements is that your recruitment and interviewing practices be fair and non-discriminatory.

 The Report on Hirings program is a voluntary verification program where you can report hirings and recalls for your organization to help reduce employment insurance fraud.

 - I want to know my obligations

-If you are an organization or business that is regulated by the federal government, find out more about your obligations under the Canadian Human Rights Act.
+If your organization or business is regulated by the federal government, find out about your obligations under the Canadian Human Rights Act.